2023-10-04 23:26:23

 Wired reports that as generative AI advances, the technology is getting better at cloning celebrity voices, narrating audiobooks, and more.

 However, the generated voices are still not perfect.
 Their inability to replicate the subtleties of human speech patterns means they won’t replace humans in large-scale productions anytime soon.
 But entry-level workers who do larger amounts of lower-paid work risk losing their jobs to machines.
-Examples where technology could offer a cheaper alternative to hiring a person include corporate videos or background chatter and noise in movies and TV shows.
+Examples where technology might offer a cheaper alternative to hiring a person include corporate videos or background chatter and noise in movies and TV shows.

 In addition to potential job losses, actors fear that their voices will be used without their consent, including in deepfakes, to promote misinformation and in pornographic content.